urql-graphql/urql/docs/graphcache/computed-queries.md

 - `field` – The field you want data for.
 This can be a relation or a single property.
 - `arguments` – The arguments to include on the field.

-To get a better grasp let's look at a few examples.
-Consider the following data structure:
+To get a better grasp let's look at a few examples, consider the following data structure:

 ```js
 todos: [